 Carnation flowers are edible and can be used as salad or cake garnishes.
 Carnation flowers have a sweet, spicy taste and can also be used to make herbal tea.
 However, carnation leaves and stems shouldn’t be consumed as they’re mildly toxic.
 Consuming carnation stems or leaves may result in stomach discomfort, diarrhea, and vomiting.

-For more, see our in-depth guide to carnation growing zones and native ranges, the uses and benefits of carnation flowers, tips on managing non-flowering carnations, beautiful flowers that pair well with carnations, and how to propagate and transplant carnation flowers in your garden.
+For more, see our in-depth guide to carnation growing zones and native ranges, the uses and benefits of carnation flowers, the best companion plants for carnations, tips on managing non-flowering carnations, beautiful flowers that pair well with carnations, and how to propagate and transplant carnation flowers in your garden.